vinodarp/vinodarp/README.md

 # Hello, I'm Vinicius
 <a href="https://linkedin.com/in/viniciusalprado"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+## Introduction

-I am finishing my bachelor's degree in Business and my professional course in Cybersecurity at google, with a profund interest and background in technology, dedication to solving complex problems and facing challenges.
+I am finishing my bachelor's degree in Business and my professional course in Cybersecurity at google, with a profund interest in technology, dedication to solving complex problems and facing challenges.
+My journey in computer science led me to the desire to start a career in cybersecurity, I am initially looking for an opportunity as a Cybersecurity analyst.

-## Objective
-[Provide Objective - Remove this afterwards]]

-My passion for technology and my journey in computer science led me to the desire to start a career in cybersecurity.
-I am initially looking for an opportunity as a Cybersecurity analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|